 Rule of Law and Transitional Justice

 Respect for the rule of law and human rights forms the essence of the protection of refugees, returnees and stateless persons.
-Many of UNHCR's activities are therefore focused on assisting in the strengthening of legal structures that would enhance the rule of law on behalf of persons of concern to UNHCR.
+Many of UNHCR’s activities are therefore focused on assisting in the strengthening of legal structures that would enhance the rule of law on behalf of displaced and stateless people.

 In the execution of its mandate of providing international protection to refugees, UNHCR promotes the accession to international refugee instruments and other relevant human rights instruments.
 UNHCR provides technical legal support to national legal, administrative or judicial structures, including assistance in reviewing draft legislation.
 It also provides training to Government officials and promotes the inclusion of refugee and human rights components in training modules of police, immigration and judicial officials.

 In the context of voluntary repatriation operations, effective promotion and protection of human rights, including through institutions that support the rule of law, are key to rebuilding the State after conflict and creating conditions conducive for return.
 From UNHCR's perspective, the core of voluntary repatriation is return in and to conditions of physical, legal and material safety, leading to full restoration of national protection.
 In countries of origin, legal systems - including traditional legal structures - often need to be revived and/or reformed.
 UNHCR identifies and works towards removing legal and administrative barriers to return.
 In close cooperation with other organizations, UNHCR provides expert advice and technical support for the drafting of legislation related to citizenship, property, documentation and return.
 UNHCR further is involved with the capacity building of the judiciary, including technical and material assistance as well as establishing mobile court projects where local resources do not allow full coverage in remote locations.